2 - 5 pm on four Fridays, September 26, October 17, November 7, and December 5.

 - Write a letter that includes the title and a two-paragraph summary of your dissertation, whether you have started archival research yet, and any language preparation you have completed that is necessary to your project.

-- Send both of the above items as email attachments to Karen Christianson, associate director of the Center for Renaissance Studies, at email@example.com, no later than midnight Tuesday, April 15, 2014.
+- Send both of the above items as email attachments no later than Tuesday, April 22, to Karen Christianson, associate director of the Center for Renaissance Studies, at firstname.lastname@example.org.

-We will notify applicants of the selection committee’s decisions by May 15.
+We will notify applicants of the selection committee’s decisions before the end of May.